The Vienna Initiative: The Initiative

+Legacy

 The IMF studied the effects of the Vienna Initiative on the CESEE countries through a set of data to analyze the evolution of loans in those regions.
 They found out that banks had started to withdraw their loans already before the collapse of Lehman Brothers.
 They also found out that the banks that took part in the Initiative seemed to be overall more stable than the ones that were not involved.
 According to the IMF, it seems that the Vienna Initiative had a relative success as it helped “reduce the negative externalities stemming from home countries of foreign banks” and it also “softened the inevitable deleveraging”.

 The Vienna Initiative 2.0

-In the wake of the sovereign debt crisis in the euro area and the resurgence of financial risks in the countries of the CESEE region, still weakened by the financial crisis of 2008, the successful Vienna initiative, was relaunched as the "Vienna Initiative 2.0" in January 2012.
+In the wake of the sovereign debt crisis in the euro area and the resurgence of financial risks in the countries of the CESEE region, still weakened by the 2008 financial crisis, the successful Vienna initiative, was relaunched as the "Vienna Initiative 2.0" in January 2012.

 A number of measures taken by euro area countries to strengthen banking systems have had a negative impact on bank subsidiaries in the CESEE region due to the pressure on cross-border banks.
 Examples of these new measures include the transposition of financial standards into European law and the creation of the European Banking Union.

 The context of a credit crunch and rapid deleveraging in emerging Europe has necessitated enhanced coordination between host and home country banking supervisors.
 The principle to govern cooperation between home and host countries of the CESEE regions was defined by the Committee of European Banking Supervisors.

 As for the previous time, the Vienna 2.0 initiative is a platform for exchanges between different actors of the financial system of the CESEE region; public and private actors including the European Commission, the main cross-border banks, the authorities of the host and home countries.
 It again seeks to solve a short-term problem, which is to avoid an excessive and uncoordinated decline in bank lending in the region (IMF, 2012).
 It also once again has a monitoring role with regard to the deleveraging processes of the countries in this region.

 However, the Vienna 2.0 initiative goes further, as it also has a long-term vision and is part of a more formal framework.
 It aims to develop the cross-border banking system and reduce the dependence of the host region's financial system on local sources of finance (IMF, 2012).
 In addition, the Vienna 2.0 initiative focuses more on improving coordination, cooperation and information exchange between supervisors but also between host and home countries in order to achieve stability in cross-border banking.

 More concretely, the objectives of the Vienna initiative 2.0, in addition to its public-private platform that can be used quickly in the event of a financial crisis, are: